sun2ii/nba-stats-predictor/README.md

 ### Project Overview

+* **Deployment**: I've built a very simple machine learning model that demonstrates what I've learned in this bootcamp.
+It's a very simple Machine Learning model that

 * **Background**: NBA games produce a wide array of statistical data to be analyzed.
 We will be using this data to take a statistical viewpoint of an NBA team and how many points a team will make.